 When you buy through my links, I may earn money from my affiliate partners.
 Learn more.

-Authors are Not Competitors
+Authors Are Not Really Competitors

 However, authors still are not in competition with each other.